ybezsonov/kro/examples/gcp/README.md

 ## Cleanup

-When you are done with all the chapters and want to cleanup the environment, follow these steps:
+If you are operating in a dev environment and want to clean it up, follow these steps:

 ```
 # in *nix shell USER should be set. if not set USERNAME explicitly